mwvgroup/Pitt-Google-Broker/version_tracking/v0.7.0/README.md

 # v0.7.0

-Implements SuperNNova as a Cloud Function.
+- Implements SuperNNova as a Cloud Function.
+- Adds the extragalactic transients filter as a Cloud Function, emitting the Pub/Sub stream that SuperNNova listens to.

 See [PR \#71](https://github.com/mwvgroup/Pitt-Google-Broker/pull/71)